 Leaders often wonder: Where’s the line between manager and coach?

-There’s a subtle, yet important distinction between management and coaching is a subtle but important distinction.
+There’s a subtle, yet important distinction between management and coaching.
 While both fall under the umbrella of leadership, they play different roles in your organization.
 Coaching tends to be longer-term, more strategic, higher-level, and more big-picture focused.
 Management, however, is more fast-paced, tactical, incorporates real-time feedback, and holds employees accountable for deadlines and metrics.

 Most leaders have both management and coaching skills.
 The best leaders know how and when to use them.